George Berkeley: England and Europe

 Shortly afterwards, Berkeley visited England and was received into the circle of Addison, Pope and Steele.
 In the period between 1714 and 1720, he interspersed his academic endeavours with periods of extensive travel in Europe, including one of the most extensive Grand Tours of the length and breadth of Italy ever undertaken.
-In 1721, he took Holy Orders in the Church of Ireland, earning his doctorate in divinity, and once again chose to remain at Trinity College Dublin, lecturing this time in Divinity and in Hebrew.
+In 1721, he took Holy orders in the Church of Ireland, earning his doctorate in divinity, and once again chose to remain at Trinity College Dublin, lecturing this time in Divinity and in Hebrew.
 In 1721/2 he was made Dean of Dromore and, in 1724, Dean of Derry.

-In 1723, following her violent quarrel with Jonathan Swift, who had been her intimate friend for many years, Esther Vanhomrigh (for whom Swift had created the nickname "Vanessa") named Berkeley her co-heir along with the barrister Robert Marshall; her choice of legatees caused a good deal of surprise since she did not know either of them well, although Berkeley as a very young man had known her father.
-Swift said generously that he did not grudge Berkeley his inheritance, much of which vanished in a lawsuit in any event.
+In 1723, Berkeley was named co-heir of Esther Vanhomrigh, along with the barrister Robert Marshall.
+This naming followed Vanhomrigh's violent quarrel with Jonathan Swift, who had been her intimate friend for many years.
+Vanhomrigh's choice of legatees caused a good deal of surprise since she did not know either of them well, although Berkeley as a very young man had known her father.
+Swift said that he did not grudge Berkeley his inheritance, much of which vanished in a lawsuit in any event.
 A story that Berkeley and Marshall disregarded a condition of the inheritance that they must publish the correspondence between Swift and Vanessa is probably untrue.

-In 1725, he began the project of founding a college in Bermuda for training ministers and missionaries in the colony, in pursuit of which he gave up his deanery with its income of £1100.
+In 1725, Berkeley began the project of founding a college in Bermuda for training ministers and missionaries in the colony, in pursuit of which he gave up his deanery with its income of £1,100.

 Marriage and America

-In 1728, he married Anne Forster, daughter of John Forster, Chief Justice of the Irish Common Pleas, and his first wife Rebecca Monck.
+On 1 August 1728 at St Mary le Strand, London, Berkeley married Anne Forster, daughter of John Forster, Chief Justice of the Irish Common Pleas, and Forster's first wife Rebecca Monck.
 He then went to America on a salary of £100 per annum.
 He landed near Newport, Rhode Island, where he bought a plantation at Middletown – the famous "Whitehall".
 Berkeley purchased several enslaved Africans to work on the plantation.
+In 2023, Trinity College Dublin removed Berkeley's name from one of its libraries because of his slave ownership and his active defence of slavery.

-It has been claimed that "he introduced Palladianism into America by borrowing a design from [William] Kent's Designs of Inigo Jones for the door-case of his house in Rhode Island, Whitehall."
+It has been claimed that "he introduced Palladianism into America by borrowing a design from [William] Kent's Designs of Inigo Jones for the door-case of his house in Rhode Island, Whitehall".
 He also brought to New England John Smibert, the Scottish artist he "discovered" in Italy, who is generally regarded as the founding father of American portrait painting.
 Meanwhile, he drew up plans for the ideal city he planned to build on Bermuda.
 He lived at the plantation while he waited for funds for his college to arrive.
 The funds, however, were not forthcoming.
 "With the withdrawal from London of his own persuasive energies, opposition gathered force; and the Prime Minister, Walpole grew steadily more sceptical and lukewarm.
-At last it became clear that the essential Parliamentary grant would be not forthcoming" and in 1732 he left America and returned to London.
+At last it became clear that the essential Parliamentary grant would be not forthcoming", and in 1732 he left America and returned to London.